Norville, Queensland: History

 St Anne's Anglican church was dedicated on 27 July 1965 by Reverend A.L.
 Gillespie.
 Its closure on 17 February 2007 was approved by Assistant Bishop Holland.

 Bundaberg Special School opened on 27 January 1970.

 Norville State School opened on 25 January 1971.

+Shalom College opened in 1984 and is the amalgamation of the Christian Brothers College for boys and Loyola College for girls.

 In 2010, eight secondary schools in the Bundaberg area along with Bundaberg TAFE College worked together to establish the Bundaberg Regional Trade Training Centre to provide advanced facilities for trade training for students of those schools.